Premier League darts: good week, bad week | Darts news

 View daily Darts news at skysports.com/darts, our mobile app and our Twitter account @skysportsdarts.

-Premier League coverage continues on Thursday, March 5 from Westpoint, Exeter at 7 p.m.
-Sky Sports Action and Sky Sports Mix with Gary Anderson facing & # 39; Cool Hand & # 39; Luke Humphries Don't forget that the Premier League is open every Thursday until the Play-Offs in London on May 21.
+Premier League coverage continues on Thursday, March 12 from M,amp;S Bank Arena, Liverpool at 7 p.m.
+Sky Sports Action with Rob Cross facing local hero Stephen Bunting.
+Don't forget that the Premier League is open every Thursday until the Play-Offs in London on May 21.